ephraimnkh/tax-calculator/README.md

 Just a fun little project to calculate how much tax you owe in South Africa.

-If you would like to see this app running live [click here](https://thoughtful-bull-overcoat.cyclic.app/).

 Use `npm install` to get all the neccessary node packages for the Tax Calculator.

 Use `npm run jsxpp` to run the jsx preprocessor.